Clemson University's Bob Campbell Geology Museum

 Mr. Robert S. "Bob" Campbell owned a variety of rock quarries in South Carolina, and was kind enough to gift his extensive collection of gemstones, minerals, and fossils to Clemson University.
 In 1996, Mr. Campbell and his wife Betsy made a commitment to help fund the construction of a new building that would house the geology museum.

 In early 1998 Mrs. Newton passed away, but the museum she envisioned continued to take shape.
 In September of that year the museum was formally dedicated, and it opened to the public in October.
-Owing to generous donations of specimens, funds and time, the museum collections and educational programs continue to grow under the guidance of current director, Dr. Patrick McMillan.
+Owing to generous donations of specimens, funds and time, the museum collections and educational programs continued to grow under the guidance of former director, Dr. Patrick McMillan (2005 - 2019).

 Clemson University's Bob Campbell Geology Museum strives to stimulate curiosity and respect for humanity’s shared natural heritage by promoting greater understanding of complex, ongoing geological processes and the interrelated history of life on Earth recorded in the fossil record.